nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list` followed by `ladd 1 recurring/ date/30 jan 2022 time/0900-1100 subject/Math`
   adds the recurring lesson to the 1st student in TAB.

-* `find john` followed by `ladd 1 date/16 Sep 2021 time/1530-1730 subject/Science hw/TYS p2 Q2 hw/Exercise 3 hw/Lab report`
+* `find n/john` followed by `ladd 1 date/16 Sep 2021 time/1530-1730 subject/Science hw/TYS p2 Q2 hw/Exercise 3 hw/Lab report`
   adds the makeup lesson to the 1st student in the results of the `find` command.

 #### Deleting a lesson : `ldelete`